chriscauley/eye_pi/README.md

 `su django -c 'bash /home/django/eye_pi/scripts/uwsgi.sh' &`

 And that should be it!
 Restart your pi and it should be running nginx which points to a uwsgi instance which is running eye_pi.
+If you know the ip you can just go the ip in a browser on any computer on that network.
+Ideally you will turn the raspberry pi into a router and make it so every request to said router will just be directed to localhost.

+I still need to write the script to import the glasses, but that should be enough to get you going.